ai-anchorite/Allegro-txt2vid/README.md

 ## Important Notes
 * Can take over an hour to generate a result.
 Hopefully will be optimized soon.
 But yeah, 1 hour on a 3090.
 4090 ~30 minutes.
-* Could be technically runnable on AMD and Mac, but might take 10x longer...
 * My GPU warms me at night.
-* 12GB VRAM should be sufficient to run, although it does briefly spike high in a couple of places, so make sure you haven't disabled SYSMEM fallback.
+* 12GB VRAM may be sufficient to run, although it does briefly spike high in a couple of places, so make sure you haven't disabled SYSMEM fallback.
 * After the inference Steps have completed, there's a vae decode phase that can take quite a while.
 So don't panic and stop it prematurely!